sudhindrasajjal/Data-Mining---Bot-or-Human/README.md

 # Data-Mining---Bot-or-Human
-A python program written in Python to find the bots on an online auction site The algorithm used us Gradient Boosted Trees and was run on four nodes using Spark
+A python program written in Python to find the bots on an online auction site.
+The algorithm used us Gradient Boosted Trees and was run on four nodes using Spark.